simonmichael/hledger/MANUAL.md

 ### Account aliases

 You can define account aliases to rewrite certain account names (and their subaccounts).
-The format is `alias ORIGACCT = ALIAS`.
-Use `end aliases` to forget all previously defined aliases.
+The format is `alias ORIG = ALIAS`, where ORIG and ALIAS are full account names.
+To forget all aliases defined to this point, use `end aliases`.

 Here's an example: say a sole proprietor has a personal.journal: